European shares end lower led by Glencore, Volkswagen

 Spanish banks outperformed their European peers, helped by plans by Spain to change tax rules for Deferred Tax Assets (DTAs), a move the government said would strengthen their solvency.

-However, there were signs elsewhere that merger activity remained alive, with SAB Miller shares rising 1.3 percent after the Sunday Times newspaper reported that Anheuser-Busch InBev SA could bid about $106 billion for SABMiller within days.
+However, there were signs elsewhere that merger activity remained alive, with SAB Miller SAB.L shares rising 1.3 percent after the Sunday Times newspaper reported that Anheuser-Busch InBev SA (ABI.BR) could bid about $106 billion for SABMiller SAB.L within days.